stuart-clark-45/typesafe-api/README.md

 export const apiClient = apiClientBuilder(clientDef);
 ```

 Great that's our API spec all sorted.
-Now all that remains make sure everything is exported in the
+Now all that remains make sure __everything is exported__ and
-correct and publish your spec an an npm module.
+publish your spec an an npm module.